cdeck3r/BilderSkript/docs_site/content/post/pipelines.md

 The data preparation pipeline comprises of two phases

 1. Configure the pipeline's parameters
+    * `config.yaml` defines pipeline specific parameters
+    * `datasets.csv` defines the data input and data-specific processing parameters
 1. Run the pipeline on the images from the lecture recording

 #### 1. Configuration

 The following activity diagram describes the steps to configure the data preparation pipeline.
+Configuration is stored in `config.yaml` and `data

 **Precondition:**